 Tips & Tricks for Your Hawaii Engagement Session

-Today, when I found myself suddenly at loose ends with no photos to edit and no elopement, engagement or family photo session scheduled, I suddenly realized I had never written a blog post about engagement sessions!
+Today, when I found myself suddenly at loose ends with no photos to edit and no elopement, engagement or family photography session scheduled, I suddenly realized I had never written a blog post about surprise proposal or wedding engagement photography sessions!
 Huh.
-Well, the good news is that there are really only a couple things I like to cover with couples before - and during - their engagement session.
+Well, the good news is that there are really only a couple things I like to cover with couples before - and during - their engagement photography session.
 So here goes...

 If You Aint Having Fun, You Aint Doing It Right

 Let me be really clear here: Your Oahu engagement photographer should be FUN!
 No pressure, no expectation, no perfectionism...
 On your wedding day you’ll be crunched for time, you won't want your dress to get dirty and there will be a thousand demands on your time and attention.
 Your engagement photo session, however, is a chance for both of you to get to know your engagement photographer (hopefully, me!), get comfortable with being in front of a camera, and learn how to have FUN being playfully romantic in front of the camera.
 Of course, your wedding day will be awesome, but it can make a huge difference to have a great engagement session with the right Oahu engagement photographer before that big day!
 By the day of their wedding, couples that have had an engagement session with me know to what to expect, what to do and thus feel much more relaxed for their wedding photos - and boy, does it show!

 It's okay to be a little nervous & uncomfortable at first